What is a cooperative game?

 It’s a game where everyone plays together, no one is left out, and everyone has fun!
 Traditional games tend to have one winner and one (or many) losers!
 In a cooperative game, the players work as a team against a common obstacle, not against each other.

 Cooperative games are great for kids of all ages (as well as the adults in their life).
-Contrary to popular belief, kids don't beat a cooperative game every time, so even if kids lose to the game, they lose as a team.
+Contrary to popular belief, players don't beat a cooperative game every time, so even if the players lose to the game, they lose as a team.
 There's always a reason to keep working, thinking and playing together to win as a team!

-There's no shortage to the great things kids can gain from playing cooperative games.
+There's no shortage to the great things families can learn from playing cooperative games.

 - Shared decision-making